Importance of Marketing: 6 Reasons why Marketing is so Essential

 The way marketing works and is defined has changed over the years as the business environment has changed drastically.

-While there once used to be major organizational differences to the marketing and sales departments, they are often one and the same today.
+While there once used to be major organizational differences between the marketing and sales departments, they are often one and the same today.

 Marketing is no longer “working with sales teams”.
 In the current business environment, marketing IS sales.
 It is no longer just a channel to persuade potential consumers or a vice to convince people to choose one brand over another.